Barry Humphries: Early life

 His parents nicknamed him "Sunny Sam", and his early childhood was happy and uneventful.
-However, in his teens Humphries began to rebel against the strictures of conventional suburban life by becoming "artistic", much to the dismay of his parents who, despite their affluence, distrusted "art".
-A key event took place when he was nine – his mother gave all his books to The Salvation Army, cheerfully explaining: "But you've read them, Barry".
+However, in his teens, Humphries began to rebel against the strictures of conventional suburban life by becoming "artistic", much to the dismay of his parents, who, despite their affluence, distrusted "art".
+A key event took place when he was nine – his mother gave all of his books to the Salvation Army, cheerfully explaining: "But you've read them, Barry."
 Humphries responded by becoming a voracious reader, a collector of rare books, a painter, a theatre fan and a surrealist.
-Dressing up in a black cloak, black homburg and mascaraed eyes, he invented his first sustained character, "Dr Aaron Azimuth", agent provocateur, dandy and Dadaist.
+Dressing in a black cloak, black homburg hat and mascaraed eyes, he invented his first sustained character, "Dr Aaron Azimuth", agent provocateur, dandy and Dadaist.

 Education

-Educated firstly at Camberwell Grammar School, Humphries has been awarded his place in the Gallery of Achievement there.
-As his father's building business prospered, Humphries was sent to Melbourne Grammar School where he spurned sport, detested mathematics, shirked cadets "on the basis of conscientious objection" and matriculated with brilliant results in English and Art.
-Humphries himself described this schooling, in a Who's Who entry, as "self-educated, attended Melbourne Grammar School".
+Educated first at Camberwell Grammar School, Humphries was awarded a place in the school's gallery of achievement.
+As his father's building business prospered, Humphries was sent to Melbourne Grammar School, where he spurned sport, detested mathematics, shirked cadets "on the basis of conscientious objection" and matriculated with strong results in English and art.
+Humphries described this schooling, in a Who's Who entry, as "self-educated, attended Melbourne Grammar School".

-Humphries spent two years studying at the University of Melbourne, where he studied Law, Philosophy and Fine Arts.
-During this time he was a Private in the Melbourne University Regiment, serving a period of National Service in the CMF of the Australian Army.
+Humphries spent two years studying at the University of Melbourne, where he studied law, philosophy and fine arts.
+During this time, he was a private in the Melbourne University Regiment, serving a period of national service in the Citizens Military Force of the Australian Army.
 He did not graduate from university (although he would receive an honorary doctorate almost 50 years later).
-During this time he became Australia's leading exponent of the deconstructive and absurdist art movement, Dada.
-The Dadaist pranks and performances he mounted in Melbourne were experiments in anarchy and visual satire which have become part of Australian folklore.
+During this time he became a follower of the deconstructive and absurdist art movement, Dada.

+The Dadaist pranks and performances that he mounted in Melbourne were experiments in anarchy and visual satire that have become part of Australian folklore.
 An exhibit entitled "Pus in Boots" consisted of a pair of Wellington boots filled with custard; a mock pesticide product called "Platytox" claimed on its box to be effective against the platypus, a beloved and protected species in Australia.
 He was part of a group that made a series of Dada-influenced recordings in Melbourne from 1952 to 1953.
-"Wubbo Music" (Humphries has said that "wubbo" is a pseudo-Aboriginal word meaning "nothing") is thought to be one of the earliest recordings of experimental music in Australia.
-Other exhibits include "Creche Bang", a pram covered in meat and "Eye and Spoon Race", a spoon with a sheep's eye.
+"Wubbo Music" (Humphries said that "wubbo" is a pseudo-Aboriginal word meaning "nothing") is thought to be one of the earliest recordings of experimental music in Australia.
+Other exhibits the group mounted include "Creche Bang", a pram covered in meat and "Eye and Spoon Race", a spoon with a sheep's eye.